-To Be Friends?
+To be friends?
 In this instance, it is possible.
 The fact that the breakup and feelings were mutual is a good thing–and the main reason it is possible to forge a new friendship.
-Just make sure your new partner is ok with the relationship as well - as it is important to consider their feelings.
+Just make sure your new partner is okay with the relationship as well, as it is important to consider their feelings.

-Besides a mutual breakup, sometimes two people who already share a great friendship try to see if there is more there - and figure out they are better off as pals.
+Besides a mutual breakup, sometimes two people who already share a great friendship try to see if there is more there, and then figure out they are better off as pals.
 These are the types of situations when it is possible to have a platonic relationship.

-Why You Can’t be Friends: They're Moving On, But You Are Not
+3. Why You Can’t Be Friends: He/She’s Moving On, But You Are Not

 One of the worst things that can happen to your dating life is staying hung up on someone who doesn’t love you.
 You pine, and they move on.
 Each new person that comes your way and expresses interest is swiftly blown off, because you are desperately hoping you can rekindle the flame with your ex.
-If you’re still seeing the person regularly, you can’t meet someone new because your old love is still in your life—hanging around being your pal and reminding you of how great they are.
+If you’re still seeing the person regularly, you can’t meet someone new because your old love is still in your life—hanging around, being your buddy, and reminding you of how great they are.

-Why You Can’t be Friends: The Mixed Messages
+4. Why You Can’t Be Friends: The Mixed Messages

-Why You Can’t be Friends: The Romantic Connection
+5. Why You Can’t Be Friends: The Romantic Connection